komeg1/cs2res_fix/README.md

 # Additional information

 From my experience, the settings doesn't fix the problem for everyone.
+Additionaly, when you enter the CS2 options in game, it will still say the wrong info (e.g. resolution 1366x768 instead of the one you set).
+It seems to be a visual bug.

 And finally -
 I don't believe it's bannable.
 However, **use it at own risk**.